<?xml version="1.0" encoding="UTF-8"?>

 <li>Advocate inside your organization.
 Utilities are the backbone of AI enabled economic development.</li>

-Schedule a demo today!</a></li></ul><p>Links:</p><ul><li><a title="Utility Economic Development Association | Utility Economic Development Association" rel="nofollow" href="https://utilityeda.com/">Utility Economic Development Association | Utility Economic Development Association</a></li><li><a title="UEDA 2025 Fall Forum | Utility Economic Development Association on Glue Up" rel="nofollow" href="https://app.glueup.com/event/ueda-2025-fall-forum-129916/?pk_campaign=widget-event-list">UEDA 2025 Fall Forum | Utility Economic Development Association on Glue Up</a></li><li><a title="AI for Utilities: The Future of Economic Development and Site Selection - YouTube" rel="nofollow" href="https://www.youtube.com/watch?v=3ij1B7-2bF0">AI for Utilities: The Future of Economic Development and Site Selection - YouTube</a></li><li><a title="Dane Carlson | LinkedIn" rel="nofollow" href="https://www.linkedin.com/in/danecarlson/">Dane Carlson | LinkedIn</a></li><li><a title="Sitehunt" rel="nofollow" href="https://sitehunt.io/">Sitehunt</a></li></ul>]]>
+Sitehunt automates industrial real estate research so you can respond to site selection inquiries in minutes instead of days.</a></li></ul><p>Links:</p><ul><li><a title="Utility Economic Development Association | Utility Economic Development Association" rel="nofollow" href="https://utilityeda.com/">Utility Economic Development Association | Utility Economic Development Association</a></li><li><a title="UEDA 2025 Fall Forum | Utility Economic Development Association on Glue Up" rel="nofollow" href="https://app.glueup.com/event/ueda-2025-fall-forum-129916/?pk_campaign=widget-event-list">UEDA 2025 Fall Forum | Utility Economic Development Association on Glue Up</a></li><li><a title="AI for Utilities: The Future of Economic Development and Site Selection - YouTube" rel="nofollow" href="https://www.youtube.com/watch?v=3ij1B7-2bF0">AI for Utilities: The Future of Economic Development and Site Selection - YouTube</a></li><li><a title="Dane Carlson | LinkedIn" rel="nofollow" href="https://www.linkedin.com/in/danecarlson/">Dane Carlson | LinkedIn</a></li><li><a title="Sitehunt" rel="nofollow" href="https://sitehunt.io/">Sitehunt</a></li></ul>]]>

 </content:encoded>